jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-multiregion-client.rst

 Bucket Region Cache
 -------------------

-Amazon S3 multi-region clients maintain an internal cache of the regions in which given buckets reside.
+|S3| multi-region clients maintain an internal cache of the regions in
+which given buckets reside.
 By default, each client has its own in-memory cache.
 To share a cache between clients or processes, supply an instance of ``Aws\CacheInterface`` as the ``bucket_region_cache`` option to your